 Using Netigate for tests and quizzes

-Netigate can be used in multiple different ways, one of them is for tests and quizzes in order to measure knowledge level and skills.
+Netigate can be used in multiple different ways— one of which is creating tests and quizzes to measure knowledge level and skills.

 Note: If you mark the weight with “0”, the option will be considered correct, but will add zero points to the total score.
 Always leave incorrect options blank.

-In order for Netigate to display the questions as a test or a quiz there are a couple of settings in the surveys other settings that you will need to take into consideration:
+In order for Netigate to display the questions as a test or a quiz there are a couple of survey settings that you will need to take into consideration:

-Count correct answers: Will create a calculation of all weighted radiobuttons in your questionnaire providing the respondent with a total score based on their answers compared to the max amount of points.
-This score will be displayed to the respondant at the end text of the survey.
+Count correct answers: Will generate a calculation of all weighted radio buttons in your questionnaire, providing the respondent with a total score based on their answers compared to the max amount of points.
+This score will be displayed to the respondent in the end text of the survey.

 Adding a point system

-It is also possible to use a point system where the respondents can see in what range they placed or just see their total score.
-For this purpose we will use an example of a questionnaire with 16 correct answers and we want the results to be presented in three different ranges.
+It is also possible to use a point system where the respondents can see the range in which they placed.
+To illustrate this, we will use an example of a questionnaire with 16 correct answers, where we want the results to be presented in three different ranges.

 To format the end text page with your different ranges you can follow these steps:

-The ranges like the one above have to be placed at the top of the end text.
+Ranges like the one above have to be placed at the top of the end text.
 This example will add one range for those that have 0-4 correct answers, one for those with 5-10 correct answers and a third one for those who have 11-16 correct answers.
-Just adjust these numbers in order to customize it for your own survey.
+Simply adjust these numbers in order to customise it for your own survey.

-Below this you will add what will be displayed for each of the different ranges.
+Below this, you will add any text that should be displayed for each of the different ranges.
 To do this add the following:

 [0-4]This text will be shown if the total score is 0-4[/0-4]